gonzalologorg/mkscreator/README.md

 - Generates a sht file which the list of sequences on your final image
 - Run mksheet from the tga files and sht into a single image
 - Return a vtf along a vmt with the basic particle definition, only modify the final path on it

+# Notes:

+- Make the spritesheet png
+- Doesn't work well with non power of two images
+- Doesn't work well with 2x3 animations or 4x2, it must be the same number of rows and columns

 The code it's pretty much awful to read, just a way I do tooling for myself